Myrmecology/Dot-Adventure/README.md

 ## Welcome to Dot Adventure ##

+For a video demo of this project, please visit: https://www.youtube.com/watch?v=WDVHq_htYPM

 This is a work in progress.
 This ia a JavaScript Pac-Man clone.
 If you want to play around with it, all you need to do is clone this repo https://github.com/Myrmecology/Dot-Adventure.git next, you will need to npm install, after that you will need to open up a terminal in VS Code and type npm start, this will open Dot Adventure in a browser.
 You can control your character with (A,W,S,D) or just use the arrow keys, your choice.
 This project was made with Phaser.js, HTML, JavaScript, and CSS.